bruno-iorio/Concept/Reporting/bruno-weekly-update.md

 From now on, it seem that it will be more fluid since i have learned better how to use qt, especially the <Qapplication>

 the idea of creating first a terminal editor was also very bad, because i won't be able to adapt most of it to qt.
 And ncurses is not so good for gui purposes

+week 3:

+Finished making a prototype for the text editor, and started working with gui directly.
+I suggested the idea of maybe substuting the entire qml for cpp by using a mix of Qwidgets and QmainWindow libraries in cpp.
+We will try to put this idea in practice for the next week.